iOS Hardening Configuration Guide for iPod Touch, iPhone and iPad devices running iOS 9.3 or higher

 In these cases, agencies should seek approval for non-compliance from their accreditation authority to allow for the formal acceptance of the risks involved.
 Refer to System Accreditation and Product Selection chapters of the Australian Government Information Security Manual (ISM) for more information.

-At the time of publication, the latest version of Apple iOS on iPhone, iPad, and iPod Touch has commenced but not completed an ASD-recognised evaluation.
+Additionally, the latest version of Apple iOS on iPhone, iPad and iPod Touch has completed evaluation of the:

 iOS and the Australian Government Information Security Manual